CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms including 'deepgram incident', 'deepgram outage', 'deepgram down', 'deepgram 500 errors', 'deepgram emergency', and 'deepgram production issue'.
-These are terms users would naturally use when experiencing Deepgram production problems.
+Excellent coverage of natural trigger terms users would actually say: 'deepgram incident', 'deepgram outage', 'deepgram down', 'deepgram 500 errors', 'deepgram emergency', 'deepgram production issue'.
+These are realistic phrases someone would use when experiencing Deepgram production issues.

 3 / 3